Genre: Politics & Government

 I didn’t think I was nervous, but I could hardly breathe.

 This candid opening sentence captures an important truth about the human experience—sometimes we don’t really know how we feel until we’re thrust into the middle of a high-stakes situation.
 In this case, the event in question was the moment Wine-Banks approached the bench to interrogate the personal secretary of the President of the United States.
 It was 1973, and the 30-year-old lawyer was the only female on the Watergate Special Prosecutor’s team of attorneys.
-The first sentence of her memoir was one of my selections for The Top Twenty Opening Lines of 2020.
+The first sentence of her memoir was one of my selections for The Top Twenty Opening Lines of 2020 on Smerconish.com.

 A stylish and attractive figure, Wine-Banks quickly became an object of media sensationalism, dubbed “The Watergate Girl” and “The Mini-Skirted Lawyer” by the press.
 About the moment described in her memoir’s opening line, Wine-Banks continued: “President Richard Nixon’s secretary Rose Mary Woods was on the stand in US District Court demonstrating how she accidentally erased eighteen and a half minutes from a key White House tape in the Watergate case—wiping out a conversation between the embattled president and one of his top aides held just three days after the suspicious break-in at the Democratic National Committee headquarters.”